Georgia State University admits all academically qualified undergraduate students, regardless of immigration status.

 *Copies of these documents are acceptable.

-Submit documents directly to the Office of Undergraduate Admissions in person or to email@example.com.
+Submit documents directly to the Office of Undergraduate Admissions in person or through the document upload.
+Please allow 5-7 business days for the hold to be removed.

 - Verification through Student and Exchange Information System (SEVIS)